noarche/gallery/README.md

 paste all files here into www root dir of your web server before running script

-paste your albums in directories in ./galleryRoot
+paste your albums in directories in ./galleryRoot or change line 6 to reflect the directory you want to use.

 To delete or add photos physically remove or add photo to the album and run script again to update all pages.